 Environmental Biology affirms the importance and relevance of biodiversity and ecology and its applications towards environmental conservation.

 To read Life Sciences as the primary Major, candidates should apply for admissions to Faculty of Science (which requires passes in two Science subjects at H2, GCE 'A' Level, or IB Higher Level) and fulfill the following criteria:

 - Two H2 or GCE 'A' Level passes (or equivalents) in Biology, Chemistry, Mathematics or Physics.

-- For IB qualification, HL passes in Biology, Chemistry AND either Mathematics or Physics.
+- For IB qualification, two HL passes in Biology, Chemistry, Mathematics or Physics.

 Acceptable local Diplomas: